Prehistory Expeditions

 2017-2018, First Grade

-First graders began the expedition by diving into a world of stories.
-They heard, read, created, told and retold stories through music, movement, pictures and words.
-A guest storyteller made a surprise appearance and told an amazing story about when the earth was new, leading first graders to wonder, “Does the earth have a story?” launching them into their first expedition of the year.
-The class went on field studies, visited with earth experts and conducted research to uncover the settings, characters and plot of the story of the earth.
-With this new information, first graders took on the role of storytellers and shared this story with families at exhibition night.
+Our first graders began this expedition by diving into a world of stories.
+They heard, read, and created stories through music, movement, pictures and words.
+A guest storyteller made a surprise appearance and told an amazing story about when the earth was new, leading first graders to wonder, “does the earth have a story?”
+The class went on field studies, visited with earth experts and conducted research to uncover the plot, setting, and characters of the story of the earth.
+With this new information, the first graders took on the role of storytellers and shared this story with families at Exhibition Night.
 They wrote a book and created a performance with music and dance to make the earth’s story come alive.

 Secrets of the Moon